From the introduction:

 Digital Commons Citation

 Kuroda, Janelle Y., "A History of Asian American Students at Boston College Law School" (2004).
 Law School Publications.
-Paper 46.
+46.